WinstonISLiang/760-FL-Parkinson-MRI/README.md

 - The `001.png` of a higher `sY` is a higher resolution image, given `001.png` appears in all `sY` of `pd-patients/SubjectX/0.DAT/sY` subdirectories.
 We select the largest to ensure we work with the most detailed version, despite possible added computation and overfit risk.

+- Currently, using z-score normalisation; results in empty hollows, will need to review.
+- HD-BET for skull stripping (more performant version of FSL BET)

 **preprocessed_data files are ready for direct use in 3D CNN training pipeline.**